jyouturner/groom4j/README.md

 ## 🎯 Bridging the Gap in Enterprise Java Development

 Groom4J is designed to address a critical challenge in enterprise Java development: helping new or entry-level developers navigate and understand complex, established codebases.
-Unlike general-purpose coding assistants, JavaGroom is tailored specifically for Java projects in enterprise environments, where the primary hurdles are often not in writing code, but in:
+Unlike general-purpose coding assistants, Groom4J is tailored specifically for Java projects in enterprise environments, where the primary hurdles are often not in writing code, but in:

 - **Understanding the big picture**: Grasping how different components of a large Java application interact.
 - **Connecting the dots**: Identifying relationships between various packages, classes, and services.